arenaf/arenaf/README.md

 I'm a Computer Applications Development Technician.

-I have been trained in Python and I am currently training in JavaScript, you can see some of the projects I've done.
+I have been trained in Python you can see some of the projects I've done.

 **Thanks for visiting my repository!** :blush: